top of page

 I’m Patrick Parker, 31 year Peninsula resident.
 Before becoming a software engineer, I worked as an electrician, in the oilfield, and with our school district.

-I asked for your vote last year, almost becoming the youngest representative on the HEA board in living memory -- but lost by 18 votes.
+I asked for your vote last year, almost becoming the youngest representative on the HEA board in recent memory -- but lost by 18 votes.

 Costs for my family and yours have only gone up since.
 So I buckled down and met with HEA, industry, and state energy experts and created Patrick’s Practical Plan for a better HEA.